offerrall/photoff/docs/installation.md

 - **CUDA Toolkit 11.0 or newer** – Required for compiling the CUDA components
 - **CFFI** – Used for interfacing between Python and the CUDA library
 - **Pillow** – Used for image loading, saving, and text rendering
-- **NumPy** – Used for memory management when transferring image data to/from CUDA

 ---